go-aah/docs/auth-schemes/oauth2.md

     scopes = ["profile", "email"]

     provider {
-      # aah is aware of few OAuth2 providers auth and token URLs via library.
+      # aah is aware of some of the OAuth2 providers auth and token URLs via library.
-      # So just configure the name here.
+      # So, just configure the name here.
       # Refer https://docs.aahframework.org/auth-schemes/oauth2.html#known-provider-endpoints
       name = "facebook"